How to Deal with Abandoned Cars on My Property

 • The vehicle has not budged for months or weeks

-• It bears expired registration or no plates at all
+• Expired registration or no number plates

 2. Check If the Vehicle Is Registered